We’re getting a new pastor! What can I do?

 Learn about the incoming pastor.
-Your church will probably post a profile of your new pastor and his/her family on the church website.
+Your church will probably post a profile of your new pastor and his/her family on your church website.
 Be sure to read it.
-In addition to the fun stuff, look for “the pastor’s heart,” Kaylor said.
+In addition to the fun stuff, look for “the pastor’s heart,” Kaylor advises.
 “What is the pastor really passionate about?
 What are the things I might have questions about in terms of the pastor's story?”

 “It's not just looking at the resume.
 It is finding what it is that makes this person tick.
 How has God uniquely gifted them?
-Looking for those points of connection,” he said.
+Looking for those points of connection,” Kaylor explains.